Relaxations for binary polynomial optimization via signed certificates: Computational results.

 The scatter plots in \Cref{fig:bpo} serve to contrast the relative duality gaps of different relaxations across each instance.
-Each scatter plot also denotes the count of instances where one relaxation surpasses the other, denoted as "win" instances.
+Each scatter plot also reports the count of instances where one relaxation surpasses the other, denoted as ``win'' instances.
 We observe that, as the level number $i$ increases, the $i$-th standard signed relaxation consistently yields better bounds.
 Notably, in the final scatter plot comparing the Lasserre 1 relaxation with the standard signed relaxation 3, there are four outliers.
 These outliers have a detrimental impact on the performance of the Lasserre 1 relaxation.

-From the analysis, we can deduce that the lower-level standard signed relaxations generally yield bounds that are somewhat less favorable compared to those of the initial-level Lasserre relaxation.
+From the analysis, we can deduce that the lower-level standard signed relaxations generally yield somewhat less favorable bounds than those of the initial-level Lasserre relaxation.
 However, unlike the initial Sherali-Adams relaxations, the bounds are still reasonably strong.
 Notably, the scalability of the standard signed relaxations surpasses that of the first-level Lasserre relaxation when dealing with larger problem instances.